adarsh2224/session1/README.md

 # session1(adder,encoder,mux)
-Projects done in the first session of the FPGA cource
+Projects done in the first session of the FPGA course

 ## 1] FULL ADDER